MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-deploy-ha.md

 [Configure deployment sources](azure-stack-app-service-configure-deployment-sources.md).
 Additional configuration is required to support on-demand deployment from multiple source control providers like GitHub, BitBucket, OneDrive, and DropBox.

 [Back up App Service](app-service-back-up.md).
-After successfully deploying and configuring App Service, you should ensure all components necessary for disaster recovery are backed up to prevent data loss and to avoid unnecessary service downtime during recovery operations.
+After successfully deploying and configuring App Service, you should ensure all components necessary for disaster recovery are backed up.
+Backing up your essential components helps prevent data loss and unnecessary service downtime during recovery operations.